alej0varas/yaosac/README.rst

 I don't like exisiting libraries.

 This client is a mapping of the `RESTful server API <https://documentation.onesignal.com/reference>`_.
-There is a method for every API end-point with the corresponding arguments avoiding validation.
-You'll get the errors from the API in the response.
+There is a method for every API end-point with the corresponding arguments.
+Only two methods raise an exception `create_notification` and `view_notification`.
+In all the other cases you will get the errors from the API in the response.

 Install
 -------